pgierz/snakemake-wrapper-esm-master/README.md

 ### Optional Parameters

-- **extra** (str): Additional command-line arguments to pass to `esm-master` (e.g., "--verbose", "--check", "--ignore-errors")
+- **extra** (str): Additional command-line arguments to pass to `esm_master` (e.g., "--verbose", "--check", "--ignore-errors")

 ## Output

-The wrapper doesn't produce specific output files by design, as `esm-master` installs models into its configured directory structure.
+The wrapper doesn't produce specific output files by design, as `esm_master` installs models into its configured directory structure.
 Use `touch()` to create a marker file indicating successful installation:

 ```python
 output: